maxwolf621/DataBaseNote/DataBaseLeetCode/solution.md

 - Using view: keep the levels of code in your query as flat as possible and to test and tune the statements that make up your views

 ## [Average Selling Price](https://code.dennyzhang.com/average-selling-price)

+CONCEPT : HOW TO JOIN TABLE WITH `BTWEEN ...
+AND ...`

+Write an SQL query to find the average selling price for each product.
+- `average_price` should be rounded to 2 decimal places.

 ```diff
   Prices table